 Charnel Mulligan Park Renovation

 Construction of Charnel Mulligan Park began mid-July.
-The park will be closed all summer for a much-needed facelift.
+The park will be closed during construction for the much-needed facelift.
 Improvements include a new playground, sidewalk repaving, removal of the berms around the edges of the park for better visibility and more grassy play area, landscape and irrigation renovations, and 37 new trees.
 The project has benefited tremendously from a very active group of neighbors and with the engagement and support of the Jefferson Westside Neighborhood Association.
-The park is expected to re-open in early to mid-November, and a Grand Opening Celebration will be planned for the following May or June when warm and sunny weather returns.
+The park is expected to re-open in 2017 after tree planting, alley improvements and turf establishment.
+A grand opening celebration will be planned when warm and sunny weather returns.

 Construction Documents and Bid Information